SnowSzn/rgss-script-editor/README.md

 - **Run Game:** You can run the game within VSCode using a key shortcut (F12 by default)
   - Both `test` (`debug`) and `console` (RPG Maker VX Ace) modes are supported.
   - Optionally, custom arguments can be used instead of the default ones.
+  - You can also specify a custom path to the game, in case you want to run a MKXP-Z executable.
 - **Backup Creation:** Backs up the scripts bundled file when extraction is done.
 - **Scripts Extraction:** You can extracts all scripts inside the data file to a custom directory within the project's folder.
 - **Script Loader:** The game will load all scripts files individually based on a load order
   - Any script can be ignored and not loaded when the game runs.
+  - Instead of commenting the whole script code or deleting it, you can disable it and it won't be loaded.
 - **Workspace Support**: You can change the active folder easily in a workspace.
 - **Script Editor**: This extension enables a view in VSCode where you can perform several operations on sections.
   - Create new sections.
     - You can create new sections: scripts, folders and separators.
   - Enable/Disable sections.
+    - If a section is enabled, it will be loaded when the game runs.
   - Delete sections.
     - Any section can be deleted along with all of its children.
   - Rename sections.